-The impression that the unchurched have of Christians has been solidified in their minds over the course of years; and then in last years' California ballot proposition #8.
-Christians hate homosexuals and so does God.
+The impression that the unchurched have of Christians has been solidified in their minds over the course of years.
+Christians hate sinners and so does God.
 They are all going to hell.
 Is that God's message to the world-one of the condemnation of sinners?